Study Europe as a Question, Shape Europe in Practice

 Semester 1 - Foundational Knowledge & Acquisition of Transversal Skills

 The first semester establishes the intellectual foundations of the programme.
-Students engage with key theories, concepts, and historical perspectives that shape contemporary debates on Europe’s political, cultural, and social development.
+You engage with key theories, concepts, and historical perspectives that shape contemporary debates on Europe’s political, cultural, and social development.
 Interdisciplinary core courses introduce Europe as a contested and evolving project, explored from multiple academic traditions.
-Students develop analytical tools, comparative skills, and a shared conceptual language while beginning to reflect on their own academic and professional trajectories within an international cohort.
+You develop analytical tools, comparative skills, and a shared conceptual language while beginning to reflect on your own academic and professional trajectories within an international cohort.

 Semester 2 - Exploration

-In the second semester, students deepen their expertise through thematic specialisation and comparative analysis at a second partner university.
-Mobility becomes intellectually central: Encountering Europe from a different national and academic context allows students to confront alternative perspectives and challenge taken-for-granted assumptions.
-Alongside advanced coursework, Euroculture’s transversal learning lines strengthen digital literacy, research methodology, and responsible public engagement, linking academic reflection to contemporary societal debates.
-The Intensive Programme further integrates the cohort through collaborative problem-solving and engagement with external partners, reinforcing Euroculture’s joint and applied learning design.
+In the second semester, you deepen your expertise through thematic specialisation and comparative analysis at a second partner university.
+Mobility becomes intellectually central, as you encounter Europe from a different national and academic context.
+This allows you to confront alternative perspectives and challenge your taken-for-granted assumptions.
+Alongside advanced coursework, Euroculture’s transversal learning lines strengthen your digital literacy, research methodology, and responsible public engagement, linking academic reflection to contemporary societal debates.
+The Intensive Programme further allows you to meet your entire cohort in a summer school setting focused on collaborative problem-solving and engagement with external partners (such as alumni and professionals from the field), reinforcing Euroculture’s joint and applied learning design.

 Semester 3 - Specialization

 The third semester bridges academic analysis and professional practice.
-Students complete a substantial internship or research placement (25 ECTS) in a public institution, international organisation, NGO, cultural body, or research environment.
-This experience allows them to translate interdisciplinary knowledge into real-world contexts and to develop strategic, organisational, and communicative competences.
+You may complete a substantial internship or research placement (25 ECTS) in a public institution, international organisation, NGO, cultural body, or research environment.
+This experience allows you to translate interdisciplinary knowledge into real-world contexts and to develop strategic, organisational, and communicative competences.

 Semester 4 - Mastery

-The final semester is dedicated to the Master’s thesis, where students conduct independent research under joint supervision within the consortium.
-Drawing on their mobility experience, internship insights, and interdisciplinary training, students produce an original contribution to the study of Europe in its global context.
-The thesis represents both intellectual synthesis and professional preparation: graduates demonstrate not only subject expertise but also the capacity to analyse complexity, formulate evidence-based arguments, and communicate their findings effectively.
+The final semester is dedicated to the Master’s thesis, where you conduct independent research under joint supervision within the consortium.
+Drawing on your previous experiences, internship insights, and interdisciplinary training, you will produce an original contribution to the study of Europe in its global context.
+The thesis represents both intellectual synthesis and professional preparation: Our graduates demonstrate not only subject expertise but also the capacity to analyse complexity, formulate evidence-based arguments, and communicate their findings effectively in their careers.

 Detailed Course Offer